Diagonal Knit Dishcloth Pattern (Free + Easy For Beginners)

 You can also follow this pattern to make baby blankets.

-You will start off with the increase section and then when the correct width has been achieved start the decrease rows.
+You will start off with the increase section, and then, when the correct width has been achieved, start the decrease rows.

 You can see an easy knitting pattern for a baby blanket here – Corner to Corner Baby Blanket Pattern.

-You can see more dishcloth knitting patterns here.
+You can see more dishcloth knitting patterns here. – Dishcloths

-Share your work with us…
+Could you share your work with us…

 I love seeing your finished projects.